Editor’s Note: This post was originally published in 2012 and has been updated for accuracy and comprehensiveness.

 - Certain smells in the building where the doctor’s office is,

 Post-traumatic stress in cancer patients has been studied and I want you to know that you are in good company with others who have experienced symptoms like these.
-Utilizing journal writing techniques can assist in healing and recovery from treatment and encourage a gentle grounding in the midst of the overwhelming experience of cancer.
+But utilizing journal writing techniques can assist in healing and recovery from breast cancer treatment.
+It will encourage a gentle grounding in the midst of the overwhelming experiences.

 In one of my cancer survivor journal writing groups, a big question which surfaced for the participants was, “Who am I now?”
 This came out of a technique called Lists of 100 created by Kathleen (Kay) Adams, the Director for the Center for Journal Therapy.
 Their journals led them to reframe that idea to, “I want …” I watched their lives change before my eyes.
 One participant, a young woman surviving breast cancer, completely changed jobs.
 Another’s relationship with his children, including a son serving in Afghanistan, transformed through writing and exchanging poetry.